 Yes.
 Recruits are hired prior to entering the Academy, and are therefore paid employees while completing initial training.
 We also pay for your lodging and meals while at the Academy.

 Do you offer ride-alongs with WDFW officers?

-Ridealongs are offered to individuals over 18 who are interested in pursuing a career as a WDFW Police officer.
-Opportunities for ridealongs are limited.
+Ridealong opportunities are extremely limited due to COVID restrictions.
+Candidates selected for an interview or who successfully complete an interview may be accommodated.
 To request a ridealong, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 1 to speak with a communications officer.
 All requestors will have to pass a simple background check before riding with one of our officers, in addition to complying with the Governor’s vaccine mandate.

 For candidates wanting to ride-along in preparation for an interview panel interview, request the ride-along upon receiving the interview invitation.
 If unsuccessful in an attempt to schedule a ride-along, contact firstname.lastname@example.org to be connected with an Officer for a phone consult.